BComm (Hons) (NFQ Level 8)

 Why is this course for me?

-The BComm is a globally recognised business degree, designed for ambitious and achievement-orientated students who want to make a signiﬁcant impact in the business world.
+The Bachelor of Commerce is a globally recognised business degree, designed for ambitious and achievement-orientated students who want to make a signiﬁcant impact in the business world.
 Combining strong theoretical understanding with the practical skills needed for graduate employment, students are assured of a challenging and relevant programme for the modern business world.

-You’ll learn to become an independent and critical thinker and a cogent and compelling communicator; able to work seamlessly in groups; to develop the technical and mathematical skills to analyse and make sense of business data and intelligence.
+You’ll learn to become an independent and critical thinker and a cogent and compelling communicator; with the skills to work seamlessly in groups; to develop the technical and mathematical skills to analyse and make sense of business data and intelligence.

 You’ll learn about the recent themes and trends transforming the business landscape, such as globalisation, technological change, and environmental sustainability.